digidotcom/xbee-java/examples/communication/ip/SendUDPDataSample/ReadMe.txt

   ------------
   To run this example you will need:

-    * One XBee NB-IoT radio in API mode and its corresponding carrier board (XBIB or equivalent).
+    * One XBee Cellular in API mode and its corresponding carrier board (XBIB or equivalent).
     * The XCTU application (available at www.digi.com/xctu).